 Before investing, it's important to have a basic understanding of how different investments work.
 Learn about:

-3. Define Your investment goals
+3. Define your investment goals

-4. Assess your risk tolerance
+4. Assess your risk tolerance and investment timeframes

-5. Create a budget and automate savings
+5. Create a budget and consider automating

 6. Diversify your portfolio